ericcurtin/ocicp/README.md

 Writing manifest to image destination
 ```

-- Packages `file1.txt` and `file2.conf` into a single-layer OCI image and pushes it to `quay.io/yourorg/yourimage:latest`.
+- Packages `file1.txt` and `file2.conf` into a single-layer OCI image and pushes it.

 #### Pull files from a registry